A Decades Long Saxophone Journey

 1. Play lots of songs because that's the whole point of learning the

-sax.
-Playing a wide variety of songs exposes you to different
+sax, at least for me.
+Playing a wide variety of songs exposes

 2. Get those songs either through books, or better yet by